jmagman/flutter-wiki/Triage.md

 If you come across a bug that is unrelated to the Web backend, remove the `platform-web` label and leave a comment explaining why.
 That will send it back to triage.

 ## Mobile Platforms

+_The milestone field is no longer widely used.
+Consider removing the milestone-based links below._

 * [Android P0](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22platform-android%22+label%3A%22P0%22)
 * [Android P1](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22platform-android%22+label%3A%22P1%22)